unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   // If we don't put the branch here, the default branch is used
   // branch='master'

-  location="as specified in repo-check/README.md"
+  // The location field appears in check messages to help the user locate the issue location="as specified in repo-check/README.md"

   // Default displayType is 'ErrorsWarnings'